zapata-engineering/orquestra-core/docs/quantum/tutorials/beginner_tutorial.rst

     q_1: ─────┤ X ├
               └───┘

 Let's create a circuit that does this for us!
-Create a new file ``bell_state.py`` and follow along
+Create a new file ``bell_state.py`` and follow along with these steps ↓

 This circuit can be created in a few lines.
 First, we import the needed gate and circuit classes, then create a new ``Circuit`` object, and finally add the gates we want.

 .. literalinclude:: ../examples/tutorials/bell_state.py
     :language: python
-    :start-at: from orquestra.quantum.circuits import CNOT, H, Circuit
+    :start-at: # build the circuit
     :end-at: ic(bell_circuit)

 .. _icecream-note: